About this REU Site

 Final Day of REU Program: Friday, August 2, 2019

-Orientation & Team Building: To welcome the students and to familiarize them with the REU team and with each other.
+- Orientation & Team Building: Welcome the students and to familiarize them with the REU team and with each other.
 Various speakers, including Dean of School of Engineering and research mentors, will welcome the students.
 High ropes course at Camp Oswegatchie for team building;

-Field Trips: Two technical field trips organized for the REU cohort, including IBM's Poughkeepsie, NY facility and the Canadian Nuclear Laboratories;
+- Field Trips: Two technical field trips organized for the REU cohort, including IBM's Poughkeepsie, NY facility and Canadian Nuclear Laboratories;

 Research Projects & Mentors (Tentative)